kamran7679/ConfigureIP/README.md

 Any one can use this application by setting their specific IP information in App.Config.
 More buttons can be added in the interface to switch to multiple predefined configurations.

-The application has been written in Visual Studio 2015.
+It is a standalone application written in Visual Studio 2015.
+No installation needed.

 If you find it useful, star it.